rshin808/quickPython/Classes/README.md

 ```

 ##Inheritance
 Inheritance allows sub classes from base classes.
 The sub class has access to all the base class variables and methods.
-The sub class is a more detailed class of the base class.
+The sub class is a more defined or directed class of the base class.

 Example Inheritance:
 ```python